damianveltkamp/damianveltkamp/README.md

 ## Currently working at [DEPT®](https://www.deptagency.com/nl-nl/) as a front-end developer:

 - Creating design systems.
-- Improving on our clients websites, webapps and development strucutre.
+- Improving on our clients websites, webapps and development structure.
 - Maintaining our clients websites and webapps.

 ## Where I mostly working with: